fschuindt/docker-smb/README.md

 It will start a **writable Guests allowed server**.

+## Pro tip

+If you ever want a Samba network setup to be reliable, make sure that the server software is running on a Windows machine, never a Unix-based one.
+All Unix-based Samba server implementations are unstable and that's probably the reason you think Samba sucks.

 ## Configuration

 Edit the `docker-compose.yml` file, change the `volumes:` section to map the directory you want.